jendo42/AmigaSplash/README.md

  - Waits for audio to finish
  - Exits

-Note: program can be also exited by pressing ESC on keyboard.
+Program can be exited by pressing ESC on keyboard or launching `C:AmigaSplash signal` (sending C signal into process `AmigaSplash`).

 ## Installation
 Just copy the `AmigaSplash` somewhere into your system (e.g. `C:`) and then in the beginning of `S:startup-sequence` insert this line: